Tesla years away from its goal of reaching Apple's market cap

 NEW YORK How far does electric car maker Tesla Motors Inc (TSLA.O) have to go to reach its goal of matching Apple Inc's (AAPL.O) current market value?
 It would take 26 years, based on rough calculations by Reuters, unless it starts selling a lot more cars.

-Tesla CEO Elon Musk surprised analysts on the company's earnings call on Wednesday by saying that his company could be worth $700 billion by 2025.
+Tesla CEO Elon Musk surprised analysts on the company's earnings call on Wednesday by saying that his company could be worth $700 billion (455 billion pounds) by 2025.
 That is roughly the same size as Apple Inc, the most valuable company in the Standard and Poor's 500 index, is worth now.

 Investors were quick to point out that reaching that goal would require a jump of 2,700 percent in the value of Tesla's shares, given its market value of $26.6 billion.